BrandonJohnGrenier/pattern-microstructure/README.md

 ```

-Lastly, trigger validation.
+Last, trigger validation.
 Valex provides a few ways to trigger validation, but we'll start with the Valex @Valid annotation.
-We instruct the annotation to throw an exception (as configured in ```ValidationMessages.yml```) if validation fails.
+In this case, we instruct the annotation to throw an exception if validation fails by passing a ```throwException = true``` argument to the annotation.

 ```java
 public interface AccountService {